Chapter 9 Clustering

 - Interpret the output of a K-means analysis.

-- Differentiate between clustering and classification.
+- Differentiate between clustering, classification, and regression.

 - Identify when it is necessary to scale variables before clustering, and do this using R.